 There were several distractions in quick succession during the year-long Russian language course which made it well-nigh impossible for me to concentrate on learning Russian.
 The first was when a fellow officer on our course set me up with a blind date.
 The lady was an RAF widow he knew and the location for the date was a Greek-themed private party in the North Luffenham Officers Mess.
 I’ll refer to the lady as Veronica to protect her real name for reasons that will become clear.
 In advance of the party, my friend told me that Veronica was the widow of an RAF officer who had been killed in a flying accident and she had a little boy about two years old.
 What my fellow officer did not know at the time was that Veronica already knew quite a lot about me and had asked to be invited to the party specially to meet me!

 My meeting with Veronica at the party went very well and over the next few weeks we started going out regularly.
 I never asked her about first husband; the subject simply never came up because at that early stage of our relationship it did not seem important.
 I knew she would tell me when she wanted me to know.
 On one of our first meetings post-blind date, I went to her home in Lincoln and stayed the night.
 I met her two-year-old son and we later went to meet her parents.
 After several months and many meetings, I asked Veronica to marry me – and she accepted.
-I discovered Veronica was a strict Catholic and I had to go through a series of ‘educational’ sessions with her local priest during which I had to sign a document agreeing to bring up the two-year-old boy from her previous marriage “in the faith”.
-I did not know at that time that I was closely related to an Irish catholic bishop!
+I then discovered Veronica was a strict Catholic and I had to go through a series of ‘educational’ sessions with her local priest during which I had to sign a document agreeing to bring up the two-year-old boy from her previous marriage “in the faith”.
+I did not know at that time that I was closely related to a living Irish Roman Catholic bishop!

 The second distraction was in early May when I began to feel perpetually mentally tired, physically drained, and unable to concentrate on anything much.
 I endured it for a couple of weeks before I also developed a sore throat and swollen glands in my neck.
 By then quite alarmed, I went to see the RAF North Luffenham station doctor.
 She almost immediately diagnosed that I had glandular fever, an insidious complaint correctly called infectious mononucleosis but sometimes referred to as ‘the kissing disease’ because it is often caused, the MO said, by transfer of infected saliva from another person.
 I was sent to the RAF Hospital at Nocton Hall, near Lincoln, to give a sample of my blood for testing and a couple of days later the diagnosis was confirmed.
 The doctor at Nocton Hall confirmed that there is no real cure for glandular fever other than complete rest to help reduce the symptoms.
 Worryingly, he added that glandular fever was one of those complaints that, once contracted, tended to return at irregular intervals but the good news was that glandular fever is not contagious.